secarrel/Bird_Count/README.md

 - As a first time user, I would like to be able to easily navigate the site, so that I can find what I'm looking for intuitively.
 - As a first time user, I would like to understand the purpose, benefits and functionality of the site, so I can decide if it fits my needs.
-- As a first time user, I would like to see buttons and links to login/register, so that I can sign up easily.
+- As a first time user, I would like to see buttons and links to log-in/register, so that I can sign up easily.
 - As a first time user, I would like to see what current users have been doing on the site, so I can see how the site can be used.
-- As a first time user, I would like to see links and buttons to add observations with clear instruction, so that I can record by bird sightings.
+- As a first time user, I would like to see links and buttons to add observations with clear instruction, so that I can record my bird sightings.
 - As a first time user, I would like a responsive design, so that I can view and add observations on any device.

 ### Returning Site Users

-- As a returning user, I would like to see the observations that I have previously added, so that I can easily keep track or what I have seen, when and where.
+- As a returning user, I would like to see the observations that I have previously added, so that I can easily keep track of what I have seen, when and where.
 - As a returning user, I would like to easily add, edit or delete observations, so that I can make sure my records are accurate.
-- As a returning user, I would like to be able to see some stats from my observations, so that I can set some personal bird watching goals.
+- As a returning user, I would like to be able to see some stats from my observations, so that I can set some personal bird-watching goals.
 - As a returning user, I would like to easily log in, so that I can access my records and data.
-- As a returning user, I would like to search through the community observations, so I can find data that is relevant for me.
+- As a returning user, I would like to search through the community observations, so I can find data that is relevant.
 - As a returning user, I would like to contact the admin, so I can report any issues with the site or ask questions.
 - As a returning user, I would like an option to hide my observations from the community, so that I can keep my observations to myself if my certainty is low.
 - As a returning user, I would like an option to hide my username from the community, so that I can add observations without being identified.
-- As a returning user, I would like to be able to see my own observations separately, so I don't have to look through irrelevant data.
+- As a returning user, I would like to be able to see my observations separately, so I don't have to look through lots of data.

 ### Admin